 Keep up to date with what's going on

 If you are not attending to the Assembly, you can still keep in touch with what's going on.
-You can connect to our webcast site to watch it live, see archived highlights, or listen to a summary of the day's proceedings.
+You can connect to our webcast site to watch it live, see archived highlights, and read the reports and speeches.